proxmox/proxmox-backup/docs/pve-integration.rst

   # pvesm set store2 --fingerprint  64:d3:ff:3a:50:38:53:5a:9b:f7:50:...:ab:fe

-After that you should be able to see storage status with:
+After that, you should be able to view storage status with:

 .. code-block:: console